mm3509/b9122/syllabus/appendix-policies.md

 If, over the course of an investigation (see below) I conclude that you cannot reproduce the code you submitted (for example by using generative AI), you will immediately lose **twice the points** in the question.

-The following is a list of disallowed uses of generative AI:
+No piece of code that came from generative AI can be submitted in your code, regardless of the path that started from generative AI and ended in Gradescope.
+In particular, the following uses of AI are forbidden:

 - You cannot use generative AI to complete your assignment, get ideas on your code, or refactor your code;

 - You cannot use AI code completion in PyCharm, VS Code; if you decide to use these programs, you are responsible for deactivating AI code completion, but I strongly encourage you to instead use Emacs instead, along with my coding snippets, which will save you a lot of time;

-- You cannot use AI code completion on Replit.com;
+- You cannot use AI code completion on Replit.com or other websites;

-- You cannot use Google Search because of the "AI search labs overview"; instead, you must use the DuckDuckGo search engine.
+- You cannot use Google search and its feature of AI answers that cannot be disabled.
+You must use DuckDuckGo instead, and disable AI by clicking on `Search Asssist > Never`.

 - You cannot use generative AI to generate a "cheat sheet" for your exam.
+If AI generates code, you add it to your cheat sheet, and then copy it to the midterm, it's still AI writing the answer and this will count as using generative AI.

 **You can use non-automatic code completion**, e.g. `M-/` in Emacs.